Our manifesto: authentic critical thinking (ACT)

 Understanding what this means will enable you to become a more focused teacher, integrate the course with the rest of the learning in your school, and turn your students into nuanced, open-minded, and courageous thinkers.

-Our key aim for the TOK course is to help students become effective critical thinkers.
-But there are many different ways to define what critical thinking is, and this brings with it two problems: first, it leads to a lack of consensus amongst educators in terms of what critical thinking looks like in the classroom, and how schools should promote it; second, it causes a lack of clarity for students, making it hard for them to evaluate their progress in terms of becoming effective critical thinkers.
+Our key aim for the TOK course is to help students to become effective critical thinkers.
+But there are many different ways to define what critical thinking is, and this variation brings with it two problems: first, it leads to a lack of consensus amongst educators in terms of what critical thinking looks like in the classroom, and how schools should promote it; second, it causes a lack of clarity for students, making it hard for them to evaluate their cognitive progress in terms of becoming effective critical thinkers.

-2 ACT is part of a continuum of learning
+2 ACT forms a continuum of learning

 As soon as you make ACT your central learning aim, it becomes much easier to conceive of your role as an educator – whether you’re teaching TOK, another DP subject, or a GCSE, A-level, AP, or other course – as being part of a much bigger, more integrated picture.